 Other Notes: Independent parameters must be of Usage In or InOut.

 Dependent parameters must be of Usage Type Dep.
-The following parameters cannot have usage “Dep”.Any parameters with Format Table

-GetWave_Exists

-Resolve_Exists

-Init_Returns_Impulse

-Max_Init_Aggressors

-AMI_Version

-Supporting_Files

-DLL_Path

-DLL_id
+Reserved parameters with allowed usage of Out can have usage Dep.
+The actual implementation in the tables is left to the editorial committee.
+For example, the current column Out can be renamed to Out/Dep.

 Usage Dep distinguishes parameters returned by AMI_Resolve, which are of Usage Dep, from those by AMI_Init and/or AMI_GetWave, which are of Usage Out or Usage InOut, preventing a parameter from being returned by both AMI_Resolve and AMI_Init/AMI_GetWave.